Finse

-Finse is a locality in the mountainous north-east of Ulvik municipality in Vestland county, Norway.
-Located on lake Finsevatnet, it is centered around Finse station, a railway station on the Bergen Line, which is the highest station of the Norwegian railway system at an elevation of 1222 m above sea level.
-As it is not reachable by road, and as the municipality is not otherwise connected by rail, Finse is not easily accessible from the rest of Ulvik or from elsewhere in the Hardanger region.
-According to Statistics Norway, the basic statistical unit of Finse-Hallingskeid, which includes several other nearby localities such as Hallingskeid station, had a population of 10 in 2023.
+Finse is a mountain hamlet in Ulvik Municipality in Vestland county, Norway.
+The small settlement is located along the lake Finsevatnet and it is centered around Finse station, a railway station on the Bergen Line.
+The station is the highest station of the Norwegian railway system at an elevation of 1222 m above sea level.
+As it is not reachable by road, and as the municipality is not otherwise connected by rail, Finse is not easily accessible from the rest of Ulvik Municipality (or from elsewhere in the Hardanger region).
+According to Statistics Norway, the basic statistical unit of Finse-Hallingskeid, which includes several other nearby localities such as Hallingskeid station, had a population of 15 in 2025.

 In winter, Finse is a popular destination for cross-country skiing and other winter sports, while during summer it is a popular starting point for hiking and bicycling trips.
 Tourist facilities include a hotel (Finse 1222), a hostel (Finsehytta) operated by the Norwegian Mountain Touring Association (DNT), as well as a number of private cabins.
 Just west of Finse station, the railway passes through the Finse Tunnel, the longest tunnel on the Bergen Line.
 When opened, the tunnel replaced a section of rail that was frequently blocked by snow and difficult to clear, causing delays and cancellations on the railway.
 According to the BBC, explorers Roald Amundsen, Robert Falcon Scott and Ernest Shackleton all trained for their Antarctic and polar expeditions at Finse.